verachell/English-word-lists-parts-of-speech-approximate/README.md

 I obtained the **verb infinitives** from the Parts Of Speech Word Book by firstly selecting all verbs (those indicated with a V, i, or t part-of-speech code).
 From the result, I then excluded the words already in the past-tense and present-tense verb lists generated previously.
 Again, this method is a very blunt instrument, and these remaining words are not guaranteed to all be the infinitive form of the verb.

+For the **transitive past tense** and **transitive present tense** verbs, I first selected all transitive verbs from the Parts of Speech Word Book (those indicated with a t code).
+As an approximation to separate the tenses, of the transitive verbs, those ending in 'ed' were selected for the past tense.
+Transitive verbs ending in 'ing' wwere selected for the present tense.

 ### Nouns
 **Nouns ending with `ment`** were obtained by selecting all nouns from the Parts of Speech Word Book (those indicated with an N code), and then limiting by to those ending with 'ment'.